 The stained glass at the house boasts some of the most valued in the North East, manufactured by the Geo W. Spence Co. of Boston, MA

 In the summer, start your day with a breakfast at out backdoor patio.
-In the winter stay by the fire place in the lounge.
+In the winter try the fire place in the lounge.

 The Horace Munroe House is listed on the National Register of Historic Places and listed in the archives of the Maine Historical Preservation Society.